Opposite of TOTAL – 35 Antonyms With Sentence Examples

 Patchy The floor was totally clean.
 The floor was patchy and needed cleaning.

-READ: Opposite of ROW - 35 Antonyms With Sentence Examples
+READ: Opposite of FEASIBILITY - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of TOTAL